Compact Pulse Schedules for High-Fidelity Single-Flux Quantum Qubit Control: Gate Optimization Using Ramps

 where $\sum_i |c_i|^2 = 1$ and $ L_1 = 2\delta -\delta^2$, with $\delta$ being an alternative way of characterizing the leakage.
 Here, we define two types of errors: \begin{itemize} \item Discretization error---the error arising from having a kick angle incommensurate with the target angle.
 We define this error as

 \item Phase error---the error caused by virtual transitions to leakage levels.
 We define this error as

 \end{itemize} The contribution from $|c_X|^2$ is negligible due to the symmetry of the pulse.

 We plot the types of errors for gates of an arbitrary angle $\theta_\textrm{target}$ for one cycle in \cref{fig:Big_Error_Analysis}(a) and (d), three cycles in \cref{fig:Big_Error_Analysis}(b) and (e), and five cycles in \cref{fig:Big_Error_Analysis}(c) and (f).
 Most pertinently, we see how the types of errors change as a function of the number of ramps and the target angle.
 First, we note the large oscillations in errors for the one-cycle case, which is accounted for almost entirely by coherent population and depopulation of the leakage level $|2\rangle$.
 These oscillations depend on both the chosen kick angle $\theta$ and the qubit's anharmonicity $\alpha$.
-As we include additonal ramps, the leakage is greatly suppressed (see \cref{app:Fourier_Component} for additional information).
+As we include additonal ramps, the leakage is greatly suppressed (see \cref{app:Fourier_Component} and \cref{fig:FourierTransform} for further details).
 We finally note that, for the longest ramps, it is the phase-shift error that dominates, which accumulates through virtual transitions to the leakage level.

-The introduction of the faster 8$\times$ clock allows for significantly greater control and an overall reduction in errors over all target angles.
-Consequently, the 8$\times$ clock allows for a significant reduction in the phase shift error, as shown in \cref{fig:Big_Error_Analysis}(f), where the five-cycle ramp results in an improvement of an order of magnitude in the gate fidelity.
+The introduction of the faster 8$\times$ clock allows for significantly greater control that can be exploited for further reduction in errors.
+For example, the 8$\times$ clock allows for a significant reduction in the phase shift error, as shown in \cref{fig:Big_Error_Analysis}(f), where the five-cycle ramp results in an improvement for up to an order of magnitude in the gate fidelity for a large fraction of target angles.
 As the average gate fidelity is targeted, the optimization alternates between leakage and phase errors, depending on which dominates.
 In analogy with Ref.~\cite{Christopher2018}, this would allow for a choice of the DRAG ramp to target the reduction in either leakage, phase, or average fidelity errors.